KWARC/gitlab-force-upload/README.md

 - __Download a pre-built binary__.
 You can download a pre-built binary from the [releases page on GitHub](https://github.com/KWARC/gitlab-force-upload/releases/latest/).
 This page includes releases for Linux, Mac OS X and Windows.
 Note that these binaries are compressed with [`upx`](https://upx.github.io) in order to decrease executable size.

 After obtaining the binary (through either of the two means), simply place it in your $PATH.
-It does not depend on any external software (no need for git even).
+It does not depend on any external software (no need for git even, although having it may dramatically increase performance on big repositories).

 ## License